MadeInShineA/HEStimate/user_guide.md

 ---

+## Creating an Account and Profile

+- **Sign Up:** Register with your name, email, password, and role (student or homeowner).
+- **Student Info:** Students may enter their school for campus distance calculations.
+- **Login & Face ID:** Use email/password or set up optional Face ID for quick login.
+- **Profile Page:** View your info, manage Face ID, toggle dark mode, or log out.

+---

 ## Browsing and Searching Listings

 When you open the app, you can start **browsing available properties** right away.
 HEStimate offers a powerful search and filter system to help you find suitable accommodation: